Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 Microplastics pose serious risks to marine organisms, leading to both physical and chemical harm:

-• Ingestion by marine life: Fish and other marine species, such as fish, plankton, and seabirds, often confuse microplastics with food.
-Upon ingestion, these particles can block the gastrointestinal tract of animals, leading to malnutrition, low energy levels, and sometimes death.
-In some cases, Microplastics block the digestive process in animals by hindering them from absorbing proper nutrients from their food.
+• Ingestion by marine life: Fish and other marine species, such as plankton and seabirds, often mistake microplastics for food.
+Upon ingestion, these particles can block the gastrointestinal tract, leading to malnutrition, reduced energy levels, and, in some cases, death.
+In some cases, Microplastics block the digestive process in animals by hindering their ability to absorb proper nutrients from their food.

 • Toxic chemical absorption: Plastics are infamous for capturing and transferring toxic substances, including pesticides and industrial chemicals.
-These chemicals can then get into the bodies of the affected marine animals once they swallow microplastics.
-The chemicals build up within the animal, causing possible negative effects on their health, such as diseases affecting reproductive organs, a weak or no immune system, and abnormal development.
+Once marine animals swallow microplastics, these chemicals can accumulate within them, potentially causing negative effects on their health, such as reproductive organ diseases, a weakened or nonexistent immune system, and abnormal development.

 • Ecosystem disruption: Microplastics are present at every level of the ocean ecosystem and can be ingested by some of the smallest and largest marine organisms, including fish, turtles, and whales.
 This disruption can reduce biodiversity as animals struggle to survive.
 It also affects the balance of marine species and could cause disasters and the collapse of some species.